 For Cesarean births, apply pressure over the abdomen with a pillow.
 This supports the healing incision while you poop, and also supplements the muscles of the abdominal wall that normally help to regulate pressure during defecation.

 Practice diaphragmatic breathing.
-This is a fundamental activity that can be performed day one postpartum to start re-connecting to your core and reduce stress.
+It can be performed day one postpartum to start re-connecting to your core and reduce stress.
 Diaphragmatic breathing increases oxygen to our tissues, and we need good blood flow for muscle function and tissue healing.

 Diaphragmatic breathing helps to reduce sympathetic nervous system activity associated with stress.
 Stress from new responsibilities, pain, or disability can inhibit the “rest and digest” signals, which includes signaling to poop.
 We tend to get a better signal for a bowel movement when we are relaxed.
 So diaphragmatic breathing can assist in this way.